Albert J. Cox, Correctional Officer

 End of Watch: March 5, 1977

 On March 5, 1977, Correctional Officer Albert J. Cox, was a supervisor at the Oklahoma State Penitentiary’s chicken farm on the prison grounds in McAlester.
-At about 12:40 p.m. that day, Cox and an inmate trustee were discovered missing.
+At approximately 12:40 p.m. that day, a search was begun after Officer Cox and an inmate trustee were discovered to be missing.

-Officer Cox had served with the agency for twelve years.
-He was survived by his wife and two children.
+Officer Cox had served with the Oklahoma Department of Corrections for 12 years.
+He is survived by his wife and two children.